Courses given by the Department of Industrial Design

 ID332 | ANALYSIS OF HUMAN-MADE OBJECTS | 3 | 2.00 | 2.00 | 5.0 |

-Course ContentDeveloping skills in identifying the expertise of different disciplines involved in the creation of human-made objects; providing students with the basic knowledge on how to access and evaluate technical documents in terms of product concepts and alternative production techniques.
-Exploration of patent documents of various products; visiting production plants for observing mass production techniques; gaining experience in reverse engineering under the guidance of visiting experts.
-Various workshop visits, seminars and class exercises. | |||||
+Course ContentDeveloping skills in identifying the expertise of different disciplines involved in the creation of human-made objects.
+Basic knowledge on accessing and evaluating technical documents in terms of product concepts and alternative production techniques.
+Exploration of patent documents of various products; visits to production plants to observe mass production techniques; experience in reverse engineering under the guidance of visiting experts.
+Various workshop visits, seminars, and class exercises. | |||||

 ID336 | DESIGN THROUGH MATERIALS | 3 | 2.00 | 2.00 | 5.0 |

-Course ContentTheoretical foundations on relationships between materials and products; designer engagement in materials innovation; exploration through materials; designing materials for material innovation; eco-materials; contemporary eco-solutions through materials innovation; sustainable futures; material circularit | |||||
+Course ContentTheoretical foundations on relationships between materials and products.
+Designer engagement in materials innovation; exploration through materials; designing materials for material innovation; eco-materials; contemporary eco-solutions through materials innovation; sustainable futures; material circularity. | |||||

 ID361 | SENSE OF FORM | 3 | 2.00 | 2.00 | 5.0 |